 In both the HE variant Common Info field and the EHT variant Common Info field, the UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.

 The GI And HE-LTF Type subfield in the HE variant Common Info field is set to 1 (2 × HE-LTF + 1.6 μs GI).
 The GI And HE/EHT-LTF Type field in the EHT variant Common Info field is set to 1 (2 × EHT-LTF + 1.6 μs GI).
 The MU-MIMO HE-LTF Mode subfield in the HE variant Common Info field is set to 0 (HE single stream pilot HE-LTF mode).

+The UL Spatial Reuse subfield is set to SRP_AND_NON-SRG_OBSS-PD_PROHIBITED in both the HE variant Common Info field and the EHT variant Common Info field.

 The Doppler subfield in the HE variant Common Info field is set to 0.